 The exhibition shows how different cartoonists in a variety of newspapers portrayed events as they happened.

 Chocolate, children, ‘Have a Break’, The Milky Bar Kid, cuckoo clocks, money, gnomes and ‘Save Rowntree’ are used by the cartoonists to inject humour and satirical wit into the newspaper coverage.
 The politicians of the day including Margaret Thatcher, Michael Heseltine and Lord Young appear along with the heads of Rowntree (Ken Dixon), Nestle (Helmut Maucher) and Suchard (Klaus Jacobs).

-The exhibition is a part of the University of York’s, Festival of Ideas and can be found in the Borthwick Institute in the University library.
+The exhibition was a part of the University of York’s, Festival of Ideas and can be found in the Borthwick Institute in the University library.

-Also still on at Castle Museum until the end of the year is our exhibition on the life of Lawrence Rowntree.
+Also still on at Castle Museum is our exhibition on the life of Lawrence Rowntree.